 Mr. Van Zandt is the global general counsel for Artal Group S.A., a European-based family controlled and funded private equity firm, and The Invus Group, LLC, a U.S.-based worldwide family controlled and funded private equity firm since April 16, 2020, and was previously special general counsel and adviser for Artal Group S.A. and The Invus Group, LLC.
 From 2011 through April 16, 2020, Mr. Van Zandt was also the President of The New School, and from 1995 through 2010, he served as the Dean of Northwestern University School of Law.
 Mr. Van Zandt joined the faculty of Northwestern University School of Law in 1985.
 After graduating from law school, Mr. Van Zandt clerked for Judge Pierre N. Leval, U.S. District Court for the Southern District of New York (now on the U.S. Court of Appeals for the Second Circuit), and for Harry Blackmun, Associate Justice of the Supreme Court of the United States, and then joined the law firm, Davis Polk & Wardwell LLP.
-Mr. Van Zandt is a trustee for the Citizens Budget Commission.
-He is also a member of the steering committee of the Association for a Better New York and is on the education advisory board for The Vistria Group.
+Mr. Van Zandt is an active member of the Council on Foreign Relations and is on the education advisory board for The Vistria Group.
 Mr. Van Zandt serves as a director of Action Against Hunger.